Closet Organizing for Family & You

 Last Spring we did some work in the home that included working with her daughter on closet organizing for family and setting up systems in her room.

 Amanda told me was that her daughter Emma came home from school on Monday and asked her if she could organize her closet.
 She said “go for it.”
-She was pleased that it would get done as she had been putting it off for some time now – like many people making work, business and children a higher priority.
-And all are a priority.
+She was pleased that it would get done as she had been putting it off for some time now – like many people making work, business and children a higher priority than themselves.
+And really, all are a priority including you.

 Amanda asked her daughter why she couldn’t do that with the stuff in her room.
 She said, “Mom it’s easier to deal with your stuff than it is with mine.”